alexrutz/flightgpt/README.md

 keep the cabin comfortable.
 Seatbelt and no smoking signs can be toggled from the cockpit interface to simulate passenger announcements.
+Exterior lights such as landing, taxi and strobe lights can be controlled via the CLI for basic lighting management.
 No graphics are provided – the goal is to use external hardware like LED displays or buttons for cockpit interaction.